codesharedot/quantum-resistant-ledger-price/README.md

-# aeternity price
+# metaverse price

-Gets the aeternity price with Python (from JSON).
+Gets the metaverse price with Python (from JSON).

 https://pythonbasics.org